jmyphn/engineering-wiki/oriedatadecisions.md

 ## Core Courses:
 - **ORIE 3320 - Optimization for AI**
   - What you'll learn: theory, algorithms, and applications of nonlinear optimization
   - Essential?
-Yes—real-world applications of optimization in machine learning & OR
+Yes, real-world applications of optimization in machine learning & OR
   - Recommended workflow: Take as ORIE elective
   - Prereqs and why: calculus and linear alegbra; necessary for solving optimization problems
 - **ORIE 3741 - Learning with Big messay Data**
   - What you'll learn: scalable, robust methods for learning from large datasets
   - Essential?
-Yes—sets up the rest of the data, decisions, and AI concentration
+Yes, sets up the rest of the data, decisions, and AI concentration
   - Recommended workflow: after learning Python & linear algebra.
   - Prereqs and why: linear algebra, probability, data structures, and discrete math; all necessary to understand optimal ways to clean & analyze data.
 - **ORIE 4740 - Statistical Data Mining I**